Free community activities for wellbeing

 Free of charge

-All our groups are currently free of charge.We also offer free materials and drinks for our regular weekly groups.For our “Art for relaxation” workshops we ask for £3 per session materials costs.How can groups be free?Grants and volunteering!
+All our groups are currently free of charge.We also offer free materials and drinks for our regular weekly groups.Our groups are free because of grants and volunteering, so here are some thank yous (more on our Facebook page)

 Grants which have recently helped us to continue to offer groups free of charge for participants include from: Gardening with Disabilities Trust, The Chalk Hill Trust, The National Lottery, Local Giving, The Henry Smith Charity, The Forrester Family Trust, Sussex Community Foundation, Our local Council, local groups such as The East Grinstead Lions and The East Grinstead Memorial Trust, and donations from kind individuals (both time, materials and money).